 Despite your best efforts, things will happen and not every single person on your list will make it.

 Maybe Uncle Joe got laid off and can’t afford the trip.
-Perhaps your BFF will be 9 months pregnant and unable to travel by the time your big day comes around.
+Perhaps your BFF will be 9 months pregnant and unable to travel by the time your big day rolls around.

 Something so magical happens on that day that you just forget everything and everyone else.
 There will come a point when you’ll look around and realize that the people who are there with you are all that matter at that moment.
 They traveled the distance to be there on your big day.
 And at that moment your bond with them will grow immeasurably.
 You will make memories that you’ll cherish forever.

-So do me a favor… don’t stress the RSVP.
+So do me a favor… don’t stress about who’s coming to your destination wedding.
 Do your best and then let it go.
 Enjoy the journey.